 An explicit memory will be made up of semantic memories.
 These are memories of knowledge and facts.
 Whenever you try to tell someone a cool fact you know about, that is a semantic memory.
 Then, there is an episodic memory.
 These are anecdotal memories of your own personal experiences.

 As for implicit memories, there are quite a few types.
-First, we have the concept of procedural memory.
+One of the most well-known and well-studied is procedural memory.
 This is when an action is required and you have a memory of it that helps you perform the action.
 It's quite unconscious.
 When we drive a car, call someone, or do other actions or skills that have been ingrained in your mind, we are performing procedural memory.

 How Long Can A Long-Term Memory Last?

 People have debated as to how long someone's memories can last them.
 A long-term memory may fade with time, but it can also be stored for the rest of our life.
 Many of us likely know an older person who can vividly recall their childhood.
 On the other hand, there are people who cannot remember their past.
 It may depend on one's mental health.
-A long-term memory may disappear if there is no need for it.
-Or it may be repressed due to some trauma.
+A long-term memory may disappear if there is no need for it, or it may be repressed due to some trauma.

 How Many Memories Can One Store?

-No one knows how much a long-term memory can store.
-Some may think you can store as much information as possible, and there seems to be no end to how much they can remember.
-As you can see, there is a lot we don't know about the brain.
+No one knows just how many long-term memories we can store.
+Some may think we can store as much information as possible, and there seems to be no end to how much can be remembered.
+There is still a great deal that we don't know about the brain.

 How Long Does It Take To Retrieve A Memory?

 It takes about 200 milliseconds for you to retrieve a long-term memory.
-This is .2 seconds.
-Much faster than any computer!
-It's interesting how fast your brain processes memories.
+This is .2 seconds; much faster than most computers!

 How Does The Brain Encode Information?

 Encoding is when your brain writes information into a long-term memory, transforming it into something your brain can consume.
 Some people may have a hard time encoding memories, but if you struggle with this there is hope in that there are different ways that can help you encode better.

 Schemas, which are structures in the brain that resemble a network, are what help you store long-term information.
 They help you organize certain tasks and concepts in a way that's easy to follow and retrieve.

-With all that said, what happens when our schemas do not fit with something new we have learned?
+With all that being said, what happens when our schemas do not fit with something new we have learned?
 Our brain can take those schemas and alter them until they fit.
-Alternatively, they use accommodation, which is when new schemas are created to compensate.
+Alternatively, the brain may use accommodation, which is when new schemas are created to compensate.

 Then there is recognition memory.
 This is when you have realized that you have seen something in the past.
 Often, it's a better way to recall a memory.
-A recall involves you having to create the information you have remembered, but recognition involves a sight.
+A recall memories involves you having to create the information you have remembered, but recognition involves a sight.
 For example, seeing someone riding a horse may draw up a memory of another time you saw someone riding a horse.

-Also, what we recall has many influences and is ultimately an event you experienced restructured in your own terms.
-Your memory can be altered by a few factors, including:
+Also, what we recall has many influences and is ultimately an event that you experienced, but restructured in your own terms.
+Your memory can be altered, or biased, by a few factors, including:

 ◦ Attitude.
 You may recall an event in a light that is favorable towards you, even if the event involves you being at some fault.

 ◦ Beliefs.
-What you believe may influence how the memory you've recalled is.
+What you believe may influence how you recall the memory.

 ◦ Experience.
 You may judge a memory in a different light based on your current experiences.
 You may be more critical of yourself, for example.